Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 There are open issues still.
 There's the question of how lockfiles are supposed to work with variants.
 There's the possible matter of dependencies on specific variants.
-But most importantly, wheel variants opened a Pandora's box of potential security issues that we need to find good mitigations for.
+But most importantly, we are working hard to resolve all concerns regarding the security of variant provider plugins.
 Yet, variant wheels are a good solution to a problem that at least part of the Python community has been facing for many years, and we are looking forward to see them deployed.